turinglabsorg/ipdb/README.md

 Nothing to do, closing..
 ```

 Done!
 As you can see we created a database that contains two keys (`rocks` and `power`) and the final CID is `QmXL26iGZ3MCAkpKnoBRpbc4oHH95nmjYF48FRWLYfk7Yv`.
-You can continue manipulate the database also if you close the window and use correct `dbid` to open it.
+You can continue manipulate the database also if you close the terminal and use correct `dbid` to open it.

+You can try other tests that will help you understand better how this library works.

 ## What about blockchain?